 263. An assessment carried out in 2008 has shown that the number of drivers is insufficient to cope with the demand.
-To complete their required driving capacity, the field offices in Uganda and DRC Kinshasa will each require two new drivers.
-The field offices in DRC Bunia, Chad (Abeche) and CAR will each require one new driver.
+To complete their required driving capacity, the field offices in Uganda, DRC Kinshasa and DRC Bunia will each require two new drivers.
+The field office in Chad (Abeche) will require one new driver.
 Without these drivers, the field offices will not be able to meet demands from the Court, in particular from the sections with representation or regular presence in the field.

 Table 62.
-Workload Indicators for Drivers (\)
+Workload Indicators for Drivers ()